Campaign Guidelines – Food Habits

 Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information about the real world as viewed through the data represented in the graphs.
-We can explore the relationship between two sets of data, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.
+We can explore the relationship between two variables, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.

 3. Survey Questions: (students will enter data about the snacks they consume):

 |What is the name of the snack?

 |How healthy is the snack?